-Graphs illustrating water quality results for monitoring performed from 2003 through 2017 are provided as attachments to this report, with a separate set of graphs for each inactive production rock site.
+Graphs illustrating water quality results for monitoring performed from 2004 through 2019 are provided as attachments to this report, with a separate set of graphs for each inactive production rock site.
 Water quality monitoring associated with Site E is presented on two sets of graphs, one for the intermittent low flow seeps around the perimeter of the pile, and one for the drainages below the site that flow into Greens Creek.
+Sample results that were less than the analytical method detection limit are plotted on the graphs at a value of one-half the detection limit.